In order to bring you the best organic produce, some ingredients may differ from those depicted.

 In a large frying pan over medium-high heat, warm 1 to 2 teaspoons oil until hot but not smoking.
 Working in batches if needed, add the steak and cook, stirring occasionally, until browned but not yet cooked through, 2 to 4 minutes.
 Transfer to a plate.
 Add more oil between batches if needed.
 Do not clean the pan.

-While the steak cooks, prepare the onion and beans.
+While the steak is cooking, prepare the onion and beans.

 2